 Handling child custody and child visitation disputes requires a divorce lawyer to have a number of different and distinct lawyering skills.
 To be effective in child custody matters, a divorce lawyer must be both proficient in trial skills and knowledgeable about the nuances of custody law.
 A divorce lawyer must be intimately familiar with the statutes and case law related to child custody, child visitation and move away matters.
 It is critical that a divorce lawyer stay current and updated on the statutes and cases in that they change frequently and often without advanced notice.
 Changes may be significant or minor but any change may impact the outcome of a child custody case dramatically.
-A divorce lawyer must also be conversant with many issues regarding Evidence Code Section 730/Family Code Section 3111 child custody evaluations and the psychological testing that is utilized in the child custody evaluation process.
+A divorce lawyer must also be conversant with the many issues regarding Evidence Code Section 730/Family Code Section 3111 child custody evaluations and the psychological testing that is utilized in the child custody evaluation process.

 A divorce lawyer must be acutely aware of the way the judges view custody issues.
 Judges are people and different people have different philosophies about child custody, move away issues, Evidence Code Section 730/Family Code Section 3111 evaluations, parenting, etc. The various branches of the Superior Court in the State of California are not uniform in the area of child custody litigation.
 There are important and distinct differences between the counties that relate to how child custody and child visitation matters are determined.

 Our divorce lawyers believe that it is in a client’s best interests to be represented by a divorce lawyer whose practice is located in the county where the child custody case is filed.
 In other words, we do not believe it is in a client's best interest for an Orange County divorce lawyer to accept a child custody case filed in Los Angeles.